 Louise Baltruschat – Whimsical Wonderland Weddings

-“What you see is what you get and it doesn’t fit into any box…” is the ethos that steers Whimsical Wonderland Weddings which is the passion of Louise Baltruschat.
-Louise covers every type of wedding, Vintage, Alternative, Rustic, Outdoor, Classic and DIY to cater for all.
-Or if you’re undecided on your style of wedding you’ll find dozens of great weddings to give you inspiration along with excellent planning tips.
+“What you see is what you get, and it doesn’t fit into any box…” is the ethos that steers Whimsical Wonderland Weddings, which is the passion of Louise Baltruschat.
+Louise covers every type of wedding – Vintage, Alternative, Rustic, Outdoor, Classic and DIY – to cater for all.
+If you’re undecided on your style of wedding, you’ll find dozens of great weddings to give you inspiration along with excellent planning tips.

-WWW also features “Bride Diaries” so readers can contribute to the blog with their own stories and advice.
+WWW also allows you to submit a wedding, so readers can contribute to the blog with their own stories and advice.